SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Migrating_existing_systems/Migrating_the_general_database_to_a_DMS_Cassandra_cluster.md

      - *Elastic password*: The password for the specified username.

      - *Elastic TLS*: Available from DataMiner 10.3.7/10.3.0[CU4] onwards.
-Allows you to establish TLS connections towards the databases. <!-- RN 34852 -->
+Allows you to establish TLS connections towards the databases.
+For OpenSearch, configuring this is highly recommended.<!-- RN 34852 -->

 1. Once the DMAs have been initialized, start the migration.
 You can do this for all DMAs at once with the *Start Migration* button at the top, or for one DMA at a time by clicking the *Details* button for that DMA and selecting *Migrate all storages*.